 Lobster, wine, tartan, cycling, scallops, forestry, folk art, antique cars, women’s heritage, live music – just some of the inspiration behind Nova Scotia’s numerous festivals.
 If you want to taste something new, see something amazing, hear melodic masterpieces, or feel alive, there’s a festival for you.
 See the whole list of what there is to look forward to in 2020.

-Kayaking, whale watching, golfing, surfing, sailing, canoeing, golfing, sport fishing, and rafting are just a few ways you can spend your days off while on assignment.
+Kayaking, whale watching, golfing, surfing, sailing, canoeing, golfing, sport fishing, and rafting are just a few ways you can spend your days off while on contract.

 Want to go on a heli-picnic adventure escape?
 You can do that in Nova Scotia.
 Never been snowshoeing?
 You can do that too!
 Want to go lobster fishing?
 Hit the seas and cross your fingers for a great catch!
 With so many options, boredom never seems to set in when you’re travel nursing in Nova Scotia.